nanlabs/nancy.js/README.md

 ### State Management examples

 The following examples show how to solve the same problem using different approaches from normal React hooks to State management libraries.
+Check the full list with more details in the [state management examples](./examples/state-management/) directory.

 #### Basic Example